philbertshea/tp/docs/UserGuide.md

 </box>

 ### Deleting student(s): `del`
-Deletes the specified student(s) from the address book.
+Deletes the specified student(s) from the currently displayed list.

+⚠️ Important: The INDEX refers to the position in the currently displayed list, not the overall index in the address book.
+For example, if you used the search command before, index 1 refers to the first student in the filtered list.

 #### 1. Delete a single student
+Deletes one student from the currently displayed list.
 Format: `del -i INDEX`
 Details:
 * Deletes the student at the specified INDEX.
 * The index refers to the number shown in the current displayed list.